Maine Dairy Company Settles Lawsuit Over Oxford Comma - Slashdot

 Re: (Score:2)

+Actually, that's still ambiguous if "my mother" is modifying "Ayn Rand" or is the second item in a list.
+I think that sort of in-line aside is better handled with a hyphen: "to my mother - Ayn Rand - and God."

+The comma is, unfortunately, overloaded with several different uses.
+That's what causes the ambiguity in "to my mother, Ayn Rand, and God," not the Oxford comma per se.
+So in situations w

-Re:Summary of the debate - what Oxford comma is (Score:4, Interesting)
+Re:Summary of the debate - what Oxford comma is (Score:5, Interesting)

 And your examples make it abundantly clear that in law you should turn lists into actual lists not run-on sentences.